roger-castaldo/MQContract/Connectors/AzureServiceBus/Readme.md

 | ---- | ---- | ----------- |
 | client | [T:MQContract.AzureServiceBus.Connection](#T-T-MQContract-AzureServiceBus-Connection 'T:MQContract.AzureServiceBus.Connection') | The ServiceBusClient to use with this instance |

+##### Remarks

+In order to use the InboxQueryable capabilites that have been built here you should have a QueryResponse.Inbox Topic and subsequent Subscription with RequiresSession as true

 <a name='M-MQContract-AzureServiceBus-Connection-#ctor-Azure-Messaging-ServiceBus-ServiceBusClient-'></a>
 ### #ctor(client) `constructor`